bensbe3/east/README.md

-**EAST BOY - Music Artist Showcase Website 🎵**
+# EAST BOY - Music Artist Showcase Website 🎵

 This is a small project designed to showcase and celebrate the achievements of EAST BOY, a talented artist from the Enactus club, who recently won a significant honor.
-The website highlights his music, provides access to his platforms, and connects with fans globally.
+The website highlights his music, provides access to his platforms.

 **Features**